deanhiller/playorm/readme.txt

 * Inhertance class heirarchy in one table is supported like hibernate
 * flush() If any failures in your thread happen, nothing is written to cassandra as it all is written on flush
 * first level read cache
+* Automatically creates ColumnFamilies at runtime
+* Support for in-memory database for TDD in your unit tests!!!!!
+* All primitive types converterd to stored as smallest possibly unit so long is stored with only one byte IF that long is between -128 and 127 so using playorm, you automatically store everything as the smallest possibly units and all your indexes and queries still work
+* logging interface below the first level cache so you can see the raw operations on cassandra and optimize just like when you use hibernate's logging
+* A raw interface using only BigDecimal, BigInteger, and String types
+* An ad-hoc query interface that can query on any table that was from an Entity object.
+To us on other tables, you can also code up and save DboTableMeta objects and the ad-hoc query interface gets you query support into those tables

 Flush -
 A major problem with people using Hector and Astyanax is they do not queue up all their writes/mutations for the end of the transation so if something fails in the middle, ONLY HALF of the data is written and you end up with a corrupt database.
 The flush method on PlayOrm is what pushes all your persists down in one shot so it sort of sends it as a unit of work.
 In typical nosql fashion of course, this is NOT a transaction, more like a unit of work.